danielkorik/pizza-website-Spring-Boot/README.md

 <p>
   The site use bootstap CDN therefore assumes an internet connection is available.
 </p>
-We Used CSS To the spinner loading and to the nasa icon, we tried not to but it was the only option to make them work properly.

 <p>
 <strong>
 We are 1 Day late of committing the project because we had to fix the error.ejs page with some errors and alert to make it look prettier